gvwilson/sensibleadventures/cloudherd/new.md

 "We'll get you a bucket," Sergeant Dorbu.
 "And something to eat."
 He cocked an eyebrow at Indy.
 "And maybe a couple of blankets?"

-"Yes *sir*---and will sir want some feather pillows to go with them?" she replied, but she smiled as she said it.
+"Yes, respected---and will you want some feather pillows to go with them?"  she replied, but she smiled as she said it.

 The two captured soldiers lifted a salvaged beam for Grappa Gas to nail into place.
 The older captive watched him bang the first couple